BigBitBus Console Quickstart

 Account Creation and Login

-You can create an account by logging into BigBitBus using your Google account.
+You can create an account by logging into BigBitBus using your Google, Gsuite or Github account.
+For this example lets use Google.
 Click on the “Google Login” button.
 The same credentials can be used to log into the console subsequently.

 Clicking on “detail” lets you view the tiers and cost of your stack and its tier components.